 Plus Zukin points out that the Experience Cloud bookings miss is the result of a longer sales cycles and not a more fundamental issue such as a change of demand.
 In the words of CFO Mark Garrett: “The scale of our engagements is growing with customers increasingly adopting multiple Adobe solutions, which is leading to larger deal sizes but longer sales cycles.”

 Indeed, Micron has one of the best stock ratings out of all the 5,000-plus stocks on TipRanks.
-In the last three months, 20 out of 22 analysts have rated MU a ‘buy’.
-These analysts are predicting that in the next 12 months, Micron will reach $49 — a 33% upside from the current share price.
+In the past month, 13 analysts have rated MU a buy.
+These analysts are predicting that in the next 12 months, Micron will reach $49.05 — a 31% upside from the current share price.

 A key smart money buy is this leading online travel company that has enjoyed stellar growth over the last year.